HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/CONFIGURATION.md

 //Sleep time (in milliseconds) after opening the first window under the icon in the new "BestMethodEver" HowLongSleepAfterAutoOpenFirstWindowMilliseconds=100

+//Delay (in milliseconds) before opening the first window under the icon in the new "BestMethodEver" HowLongKeepMouseOverAppIconBeforeAutoOpeningMilliseconds=550

 //Timeout (in milliseconds) after which the program interrupts the loop where it's detecting for the
 //preview window changes.
 It's to avoid opening pinned apps with no active window.
 It can be a greater
 //value, becauseit's a non-blocking loop which usually breaks much quicker.
 Only for "BestMethodEver".